Montecri/GNSSTimeServer/README.md

 resoldering.
 There is a graphic on the board that shows where the resistor should be placed to choose the new address.

+The U8g2 library the code uses works with many different OLED displays.
+You just need to use the constructor from the library and the I2C addresses that match the displays being used.
-SH1106 displays also work but a different constructor from the U8g2 library has to be used.
-There are constructors for SH1106 displays in the definitions.h file.
-To use them just comment out the SSD1306 constructors and uncomment the SH1106 constructors.
-You may also have to change the I2C addresses specified in the definitions.h file to 0x3C and 0x3D.
+For example SH1106 modules could also be used.
+Constructors for SH1106 modules are included in the definitions.h file.
+To use them comment out the SSD1306 constructors and uncomment the SH1106 constructors.
+The I2C addresses specified in the code may also need to be changed to 0x3C and 0x3D.

 Other OLED displays could also be used.
 The the U8g2 library has many constructors.
 Just use the constructor and I2C addresses that are appropriate for your displays.